SharpTimer/WallLists/README.md

 - !tlist  - Create a map records list for the current map in front of the player and save it to a config file or database.
 - !plist - Create a points list in front of the player and save it to a config file or database.
 - !clist - Create a # of map completions list in fron of the player and save it to a config file or database.
 - !rlist - Remove the closest list from your position.
-(200 units max)
+- !mlist - Opens a menu that allows you to adjust menu locations/angles by small increments.
+Currently only supports lists saved to a database.
 - !reloadlistcfg - Reload your config live in-game.
-Takes about 15 seconds.
 - !updatelistcfg - Update your config with any new variables that have been added in a new version.

 <!-- CONFIG -->